-Chicken Apple Salad (Without Mayo or Dairy)
+Quick Chicken Apple Salad (No Mayo + No Diary)

-And I get it!
+Lately I’ve been receiving quite a few requests for easy, make-ahead lunch options that can be taken on the go.
+And I totally get it!
 Falling into a lunch rut can be easy to do, and taking the time to prepare an entire meal mid-day everyday isn’t always an option.
+But let me tell you… this easy-prep chicken apple salad without mayo is your answer!

+I’m obsessed with this simple salad and I honestly eat it so often that I feel like everyone needs to know about how to make it themselves at home!
 Since you can make it ahead of time & store it in the fridge, it’s perfect for lunch, a light dinner, or to bring to a potluck or picnic.
+Best of all, and it’s one of those rare recipes that somehow tastes even better the next day!
+(Same goes for my beloved chicken salad with dried cranberries.)

 The trick to less prep and less mess is to make the easy chicken salad dressing in the bowl before you add your other ingredients (it also ensures you don’t miss a single drop of all that flavorful vinaigrette).